-- Based on the current Building Code, the lot size must be approximately 1,400 m (15,000 ft or 0.35 acre) for a traditional septic system, to meet compliance requirements. - Approximately 51% of the lots in the study area are less than 1,400 m and in some areas, over 80% of the lots are less than 1,400 m. - Many of the existing septic tanks are undersized based on the current Building Code requirements - Depending on the area, average septic tank age ranges from 11-40 years - Following slides shown the areas being recommended for inclusion or exclusion from a Municipal Wastewater system, based on the existing septic system review.
+- Based on the current Building Code, the lot size must be approximately 1,400 m2 (15,000 ft2 or 0.35 acre) for a traditional septic system, to meet compliance requirements. - Approximately 51% of the lots in the study area are less than 1,400 m2 and in some areas, over 80% of the lots are less than 1,400 m2. - Many of the existing septic tanks are undersized based on the current Building Code requirements - Depending on the area, average septic tank age ranges from 11-40 years - Following slides shown the areas being recommended for inclusion or exclusion from a Municipal Wastewater system, based on the existing septic system review.